By Lorraine Alexander

 A Progression of 4 Meditative Practices

-- Nondirective silent-mantra meditation, practiced in silence with eyes closed, taught in person usually by a certified instructor (deep relaxation, rejuvenation, transcend into stillness, effectively quiets internal mind chatter, encourages clarity and presence by activating the "default mode network.")
+- Nondirective silent-mantra meditation, practiced in silence with eyes closed, taught in person usually by a certified instructor.
+This form offers deep relaxation and rejuvenation as we transcend into stillness.
+It effectively quiets internal mind chatter and encourages clarity and presence by activating the "default mode network."

 Frontiers Human Neuroscience, 25 February 2014